A Married Couple Interview & their big move to South Korea.

 Q: What is it that drew you to teaching English abroad?

-Eddie: I had already been teaching at primary level in Ireland for just over six years and it is a career that I have enjoyed immensely.
+Eddie: I had already been teaching at primary level in Ireland for just over six years which I have enjoyed immensely.
 I felt that I could transfer the skills that I have learned to teaching English as a foreign language.
-Shannon and I both love to travel and we both knew that we wanted to go abroad and travel for a year or more at some point.
+Shannon and I both love to travel.
+We both knew that we wanted to go abroad and travel for a year or more at some point.
 We both felt that teaching would be a magnificent way to enable us to travel and experience new cultures, and for me personally I would get an insight into how schools and education systems work in other countries.
-After being stuck in the house during the Covid-19 pandemic, the travel itch just became too difficult to ignore, so we decided that as soon as we could go, we would.
+After being stuck in the house during the Covid-19 pandemic, the travel itch just became too difficult to ignore.
+So we decided that as soon as we could go, we would.

 Shannon: I haven’t been a teacher before in the same way that Eddie has, but I knew that teaching English would be a great way to see the world while contributing my skills in return.
 I also knew that there are many people who undertake a TEFL course that have never set foot in a classroom as a teacher beforehand.
 English is such a global language and there is currently a great demand for English teachers, and I felt that it would be a worthwhile skill to be able to teach the language while seeing the world.